puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Glossary

-- Rulebook: one ore many Rulesets
+- Rulebook: one or many Rulesets
 - Ruleset:  Source(s), Rule(s)
 - Rule:     Condition(s) (IF), Action(s) (THEN)